 Detailed till sampling was also completed during the 2018 field program with 447 samples providing complete coverage of the entire Mel Project area.
-Positive sample results have widened the North Mel KIM target (host of the ML8 and ML345 kimberlites) by at least 750m, to a total width of 3,600m.
-In particular, a sample returning 34 KIMs including Crpyrope, eclogitic garnet and Mg-Ilmenite, was collected approximately 1,200m north of the significantly diamondiferous ML-8 kimberlite occurrences and is interpreted as a potential fourth KIM train within the North Mel area.
-Sampling in the southern part of the property expanded the South Mel KIM target area including the most anomalous sample returned to date from this area (15 KIMs including Cr-pyrope, eclogitic garnet, and Mg-ilmenite).
-Next steps for the project include additional prospecting and till sampling to better define target areas, as well as further geophysics to better define drill targets at the head(s) of more well-defined KIM trains.
+Positive sample results have expanded targets in both the North Mel and South Mel KIM target areas.
+Next steps for the project include, subject to funding, additional prospecting and till sampling to better define target areas, as well as further geophysics to better define drill targets at the head(s) of more well-defined KIM trains.